inventhq/dot-globe/README.md

 - Works with SwiftUI.

 ## TODOs:
-- Add animation and interaction with the globe
+- Add animation and interaction with the globe -- Working on
+- Add country grouping and add necessary methods to SwiftUI and UIKit

 # Showroom
 https://github.com/inventhq/dot-globe/assets/69051988/63a86a5a-8994-4b4d-ae23-8aba5ec9777a